-- A. A buyer, remote seller, or marketplace facilitator who knowingly or negligently submits false information in a document filed with the Commission pursuant to this Chapter is subject to a penalty of five hundred dollars (\$500). - B. A remote seller or marketplace facilitator who knowingly or negligently falsifies or conceals information related to its business activities with the Commission or taxing jurisdiction is subject to a penalty of five hundred dollars (\$500). - C. A person who knowingly or negligently provides false information when applying for a certificate of exemption is subject to a penalty of five hundred dollars (\$500). - D. Any remote seller or marketplace facilitator who fails to file a return required under this Chapter by the due date, regardless of whether any taxes were due for the reporting period for which the return was required, shall be subject to a penalty of twenty-five dollars (\$25) for the first sales tax return not timely filed.
-The filing of an incomplete return shall be treated as the filing of no return. - E. A remote seller or marketplace facilitator who fails or refuses to produce requested records or to allow inspection of their books and records shall pay to the Commission a penalty equal to three (3) times any deficiency found or estimated by the Commission with a minimum penalty of five hundred dollars (\$500).

-- F. A remote seller or marketplace facilitator who falsifies or misrepresents any record filed with the Commission is guilty of an infraction and subject to a penalty of five hundred dollars (\$500) per record. - G. Misuse of an exemption card is a violation and subject to a penalty of fifty dollars (\$50) per incident of misuse. - H. Nothing in this Chapter shall be construed as preventing the Commission from filing and maintaining an action at law to recover any taxes, penalties, interest and/or fees due from a remote seller or marketplace facilitator.
+- A. In the event that a penalty provided below is different from the same penalty in a member jurisdiction's sales tax code, the penalty prescribed in the member jurisdiction's sales tax code will apply. - BA.
+A buyer, remote seller, or marketplace facilitator who knowingly or negligently submits false information in a document filed with the Commission pursuant to this chapter is subject to a penalty of five hundred dollars. - CB.
+A remote seller or marketplace facilitator who knowingly or negligently falsifies or conceals information related to its business activities with the Commission or membertaxing jurisdiction is subject to a penalty of five hundred dollars. - \underline{D} C. A person who knowingly or negligently provides false information when applying for a certificate of exemption is subject to a penalty of five hundred dollars. - D. Any remote seller or marketplace facilitator who fails to file a return required under this chapter by the due date, regardless of whether any taxes were due for the reporting period for which the return was required, shall be subject to a penalty of twenty five dollars for the first sales tax return not timely filed.
+The filing of an incomplete return shall be treated as the filing of no return. - E. A remote seller or marketplace facilitator who fails or refuses to produce requested records or to allow inspection of their books and records shall pay to the Commission a penalty equal to three times any deficiency found or estimated by the Commission with a minimum penalty of five hundred dollars. - F. A remote seller or marketplace facilitator who falsifies or misrepresents any record filed with the Commission is guilty of an infraction and subject to a penalty of five hundred dollars per record. - G. Misuse of an exemption card is a violation and subject to a penalty of fifty dollars per incident of misuse. - H. Nothing in this chapter shall be construed as preventing the Commission from filing and maintaining an action at law to recover any taxes, penalties, interest and/or fees due from a remote seller or marketplace facilitator.
 The Commission may also recover attorney's fees in any action against a delinquent remote seller or marketplace facilitator.